Paul A. Rothchild: Career

 By the mid-1960s, Rothchild was established in the Los Angeles music scene, and his house on Lookout Mountain in Laurel Canyon was inhabited by many of the future musical superstars of the 1960s and 1970s.
 He produced the original song demo of Crosby, Stills, & Nash that landed the group a recording contract (it was actually Crosby, Stills and John Sebastian on the recording, with Sebastian later replaced by Graham Nash).
 Rothchild originated the concept "LEDO" (Leadered / Equalized / Dolby / Original).
-This format insured the final tape would represent Rothchild's sonic vision for future generations.
+This format ensured the final tape would represent Rothchild's sonic vision for future generations.

-Rothchild is perhaps most well known by being the producer of the first five albums by the Doors.
-He did not produce their last LP with Jim Morrison, L.A.
+Rothchild is perhaps best known as the producer of the first five albums by the Doors.
+He did not produce their last album with Jim Morrison, L.A.
 Woman, as Rothchild withdrew from the production after disagreeing with the group over the band's musical direction.
 He also produced albums and singles for John Sebastian, Joni Mitchell, Neil Young, Tom Paxton, Fred Neil, Tom Rush, the Lovin' Spoonful, Tim Buckley, Love, Clear Light, Rhinoceros and Janis Joplin, including her final LP Pearl and her only no. 1 single (written by her then-lover Kris Kristofferson) "Me and Bobby McGee".

 In the 1970s, he produced the first two albums for the Tampa band Outlaws, for Arista Records, as well as producing Bonnie Raitt, Elliott Murphy and the soundtrack album for the Bette Midler film The Rose, which was loosely based on the life of Janis Joplin.
-He also produced the soundtrack to Oliver Stone's film The Doors, about the group and appeared in a small role in the film.
-In the latter film, he was played by Canadian character actor Michael Wincott.
+He also produced the soundtrack to Oliver Stone's film The Doors, and appeared in a small role in the film in which he was played by Canadian actor Michael Wincott.

 Death

 In 1990, Rothchild was diagnosed with lung cancer.
-Although he was planning a large 60th birthday party, he succumbed to the disease on March 30, 1995 at the age of 59, just 19 days before the birthday.
+He died in 1995, aged 59.